-If you are in one of the “target groups,” an employer who hires you can receive a federal tax credit of up to $9,600.
+If you are in one of the “target groups” listed below, an employer who hires you could receive a federal tax credit of up to $9,600.
 This tax credit may give the employer the incentive to hire you for the job.

 These are the target groups of job seekers who can qualify an employer for the WOTC:

 - Qualified recipients of Temporary Assistance to Needy Families (TANF).

 - Qualified veterans receiving Food Stamps or qualified veterans with a service-connected disability who: